 The AI Sector Deal, which has over 50 private sector participating businesses, will contribute £300 million, with another £300 million provided by the government.
 The remaining £400+ million will come from existing government grants.

+Innovative technology is gaining momentum and driving a transformation of the public sector; slashing costs and upgrading services.
 In 2017, Notting Hill Carnival saw the Metropolitan Police use AI to drive their facial recognition process and cross reference with other crime data to identify likely offenders.
 This is one example of an explosion in new technology across the public sphere with the next phase utilising technology to rethink, reshape and reinvent how the government works.
 The new model will include use of blockchain, machine-learning, drones, robotics and IoT, thus providing vital data in real-time.

 Digitising a Brexit Deal